nick-adelberger/chicago-houston/README.md

-# nashville-deepdish
+# chicago-houston
-This repository will use data analytics to determine the best neighborhood to open a Chicago Deep Dish Pizza Restaurant in Nashville
+This repository will use Foursquare location data to find any similarities or dissimilarities between Chicago and Houston.